KnowMeAsPratham/Stockerr/README.md

 # Stockerr
-A Python app made using Kivy and KivyMD framework
+A Stock market app made using Python.